top of page

 Usage: 30 days

 Chill Out does what it says on the box by targeting stress, anxiety and associated behaviours; as well as supporting multi-cat harmony.
-It's a little pricier than other budget options and has a slightly lower review score; although it is recommended for nervous cats, fireworks and other stress-inducing events.
+It's a little pricier than other budget options but is recommended for nervous cats, fireworks and other stress-inducing events.

 Effects can be seen in just 2-3 days, with studies showing that 9 out of 10 owners saw a positive change in their cat's behaviour after a 3 month period.